MicrosoftDocs/mesh-docs/mesh/events-guide/events-overview.md

 Events experiences in Microsoft Mesh can vary widely—in their look, feel, and use case.
 Use the default environments and artifacts to run event experiences or create custom environments and content to curate company events even more.

-Create the event in the Mesh portal, customize it in the Microsoft Mesh app, create a template to reuse your customizations in the future, and use the powerful suite of tools to produce it.
+Create the event in Mesh on the web, customize it in the Microsoft Mesh app, create a template to reuse your customizations in the future, and use the powerful suite of tools to produce it.

 ## Download Mesh apps